Jackie Jackson: Later work

 Later in 2002, residing in Las Vegas, Jackie founded and ran two record companies, Jesco Records and Futurist Entertainment.
 His son Sigmund Jr., known as DEALZ, released a mixtape on Jesco in 2007.
 In 2009, Jackie, Tito, Jermaine and Marlon starred in the reality series The Jacksons: A Family Dynasty which Jackie executive produced.
 In 2012, the quartet began their first tour since the Victory Tour in 1984.
 In 2017, Jackie signed the EDM meets hip-hop musical duo Gold Lemonade consisting of France born DJ/producer Lya Lewis and Caribbean rooted frontman Jvgg Spvrrow to his label Critically Amused, after having met Lya in Las Vegas in 2015.
 Jackie also signed St. Lucian artist D.B.L., a long time friend of the Jackson family.
 Jackie mentored D.B.L. as a child performer (then known as Donny B. Lord), helping to shape his career and introducing him to his brother, Michael Jackson.

+Besides his music career, Jackie co-founded, alongside Robert Milder, the sustainable furniture brand Hayvenhurst.

 In September 2025 Jackie, along with his brother Marlon, performed at the Reform UK Party Conference at the NEC Birmingham.

 Personal life

 Jackie has been married three times and has four children.
 He married his first wife, Enid Arden Spann, in November 1974 after a 5-year courtship.
 They separated in 1984 and Enid filed for divorce, but they reconciled in 1985.
 In January 1986, Enid filed for divorce for the final time.
 She received a restraining order against Jackson after alleging that he was physically abusive.
 Enid died from a brain aneurysm in 1997.
-They had two children.
+Together, they had two children: Sigmund Esco "Siggy" Jackson Jr. (born June 29, 1977) and Brandi Jackson (born February 6, 1982).

 In 2001, Jackie married his second wife, Victoria Triggs.
 They later divorced.
 Jackson married his third wife, Emily Besselink, in 2012, who gave birth to twin boys.
+The twins names are River T Jackson and Jaylen Milan Jackson.
+They were born on December 31, 2013.